 Finally visitors move on to the jellyfish tank and the 'Big Blue'; the deepest shark tank in Europe, measuring 33m long, 25m wide and 8.5m deep, holding 3.5 million litres of salt water.
 This is Palma Aquarium’s main tank; it is built below sea level and uses a special water proofing process.
 Visitors descend into the aquarium’s main viewing area through a transparent tunnel, and the sources of natural light allows the visitor to see sharks and rays swimming over their heads, a feature which makes the feeling of being submerged in the depths of the ocean even more prominent.

 The aquarium strives to make experiences people can enjoy and not to be just about learning and admiring marine life.
 Therefore they put on several special activities such as 'Dive with the sharks or rays', 'Dinner with sharks', 'Shark sleepover', corporate events, private functions and even underwater weddings.

 The kids will love the aquarium in the summer months, when special activities are organised – games, face painting, water fights on the pirate ship – or they can become assistants to the Ocean Guides, and help feed the turtles, rays and Koi fish.
 Birthday parties can be arranged at the aquarium, and for the ultimate party, you can arrange a sleep-over in The Big Blue with the shark tank in full view!

-The gift shop at the end of your visit is a pretty good one – a wide range of gifts, books, CDs, films, games, jewellery (with a good selection of pearls), clothes, and children’s toys & games.
+The gift shop at the end of your visit is a good one – a wide range of gifts, books, CDs, films, games, jewellery (with a good selection of pearls), clothes, and children’s toys and games.

 Location: Palma Centre & Marina